island-is/island.is/apps/air-discount-scheme/README.md

 ## Integrations

-- [Þjóðskrá](https://skra.is): To be able to verify the persons legal domicile, give the airlines basic information about the person and fetch a persons relations to show the discount codes for related children.
+- [Þjóðskrá](https://skra.is): Used to verify legal domicile, provide airlines with basic personal info, and retrieve discount codes for related children.

 ## Development

-To get started developing this project, go ahead and:
+To start developing:

-1. Fetch the environment secrets:
+1. Fetch environment secrets:

 ```bash
 yarn get-secrets air-discount-scheme-api